 Family Courts in Florida view trial as a last resort in divorce cases because of the heightened conflict and increased expense that going to trial can cause.
 Our firm’s divorce lawyer will work aggressively for our clients to achieve positive results during divorce negotiation and mediation.
 However, there are times when the parties cannot come to an acceptable agreement during negotiation or mediation and trial is the only remaining option for an acceptable outcome.
 The Law Office of Michael D. Moccia, P.A. works diligently on every case to ensure that our clients’ rights are protected during negotiation, mediation, and trial.
 Although we view trial as a last resort, we are not reluctant to go to trial if necessary to achieve the results that our clients are entitled to and deserve.

 Allow our passion for justice and diligence in representing our clients to work for you in your family law matter.

 Florida Law Applicable in Divorce Cases

 Chapter 61 of Florida Statutes deals with all aspects of divorce cases including property division, child custody, child support, and alimony.
-Hiring an divorce mediation scottsdale az attorney with knowledge of how local judges interpret and apply the law is very important because there is a great deal of judicial discretion involved since the issues in a divorce are not always black and white.
+Hiring a divorce mediation attorney with knowledge of how local judges interpret and apply the law is very important because there is a great deal of judicial discretion involved since the issues in a divorce are not always black and white.
 For instance, while child support is based on a formula that takes into account the number of children, amount of time each parent spends with the children, and each parent’s income, alimony does not have the same type of formula.
 This can lead to wildly varying alimony awards for similar situations.
 Hiring a divorce attorney with the experience to convince the Court of whether alimony is appropriate or not and the appropriate amount can make an immense impact on the outcome of your case.

 Separate and Marital Property in Divorce